How Many Sprays Of Perfume (How Much Is Too Much?)

 However, please be aware of your body products, as scented ones can alter your perfume experience.

-So, you can shower and moisturize your body with an unscented lotion or a cream that has the same scent as your perfume.
+So, you can shower and moisturize your body with an unscented lotion or a cream that matches the scent of your perfume.

 This will increase the longevity of your fragrance without requiring additional sprays.